sanchit-saini/HiCDOC/README.md

        [constrained K-means][constrained-k-means-publication], and detect
        significant differences between experiment condition pairs.
 4. [Visualize](#visualizing-data-and-results):
-    1. View the interaction matrices of every replicate.
+    1. Plot the interaction matrices of every replicate.
-    2. View the overall distance effect on the proportion of interactions.
+    2. Plot the overall distance effect on the proportion of interactions.
-    3. View the compartments in each chromosome, along with their concordance (confidence measure) in each replicate, and significant changes between experiment conditions.
+    3. Plot the compartments in each chromosome, along with their concordance (confidence measure) in each replicate, and significant changes between experiment conditions.
-    4. View the overall distribution of concordances.
+    4. Plot the overall distribution of concordances.
-    5. View the result of the PCA on centroids of predicted compartments.
+    5. Plot the result of the PCA on centroids of predicted compartments.
-    6. View the boxplots of self interaction ratios (differences between self interactions and the median of other interactions) of each compartment.
+    6. Plot the boxplots of self interaction ratios (differences between self interactions and the medians of other interactions) of each compartment.

 # Table of contents